l7mp/stunner/docs/examples/kurento-one2one-call/README.md

 ...
 ```

-Since plaintext credentials are just what they are, plaintext, it is easy to extract the STUN/TURN
+Since static credentials are just what they are, static, it is easy to extract the STUN/TURN
 credentials on the client side for potentially nefarious purposes.
 Note that attackers should not
 be able to make too much harm with these credentials, since the only Kubernetes service they can
 reach via STUNner is the Kurento media server pool.
 This is why we have installed the UDPRoute: